bastiscode/llm-text-generation/README.md

 cat "path/to/input/file.txt" | llm-gen > output.txt

 # complete a string using
-llm-gen -c "The capital of Germany is"
+llm-gen -p "The capital of Germany is"

 # complete a text file line by line and print the completed lines
 llm-gen -f path/to/input/file.txt